qwolilowp/Z_TENNOT_IU/README.md

 ## PD
 The first example software synthesizer is made with pure data (PD).
 You can find PD examples in the PDsynth folder.
-The sequencer takes note-on and -off messages and channel after touch messages.
+The sequencer takes note-on and -off messages and channel-aftertouch messages.
 It has 15 voices or let say oscillators and a additional 15 oscillators for modulation.
 The output is a signal sum and that is it.

 ### on Linux
 On linux you might use the command